LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 While an open platform may seem difficult to introduce in a long-grown environment of different application systems with their own proprietary information models, it reduces the ever-increasing cost of mappings on the communication server side whenever a new application system is introduced.
 It also eliminates costly mapping processes when migrating patient data from a previous to a new application system.
-Open APIs also enable new vendors to integrate their application software products in given information systems by using the agreed information models and thus enable a growing “application ecosystem.”
+Open APIs also enable new vendors to integrate their application software products in given information systems by using the agreed information models and thus enable a growing "application ecosystem."

 ### 3.9.4 Service-Oriented Architectures
 Service-oriented architectures (SOAs) represent architectural styles of health information systems that provide the means and tools to use services for the collaboration of application systems.
 A service is an encapsulated feature provided by an application system in order to be invoked by other application systems (Sect.
-2.​9).
+2.9).

 This results in synchronous communication between application systems, meaning that the process in the invoking application system, after starting the communication with the providing application system, is paused until a response from the partner is obtained.

-The patient administration system may, for example, store data on the entity type “patient” and may provide a service for retrieving name, birthdate, and address of certain patients.
+The patient administration system may, for example, store data on the entity type "patient" and may provide a service for retrieving name, birthdate, and address of certain patients.
 In this case, the patient data is called a resource.
 Other application systems can access this resource by invoking the retrieve service and handing over a certain PIN.
 They will then obtain the desired data—if access is granted.